 Urine metanephrine assays are used to measure the total amount of metanephrines that is released into the urine in a 24 hour period.
 Due to the fact that the concentrations of this hormone may fluctuate significantly throughout the day, the urine test may be able to detect excess production that could have been missed using the blood test.
 The current guidelines recommends using either/or both urinary fractionated metanephrines and plasma free metanephrines for initial biochemical testing.
 Metanephrine urine ELISA kit can be used for a number of different diagnostic applications.

 The minimum sensitivity limit of metanephrine (metaadrenaline) using this human metanephrine urine ELISA kit was approximately 13.0 ng/ml.
-The dynamic assay range for this kit is 20.0 – 2,-000 pg/ml.
+The dynamic range for this ELISA assay is 20.0 – 2,-000 pg/ml.

 - Consideration of the degree of increase in urine metadrenalines provides superior specificity in the diagnosis of phaeochromocytoma than additional urine catecholamine measurement.
 Ann Clin Biochem.
 (2013) 50 (Pt 1): 73-5.
 Scargill J.J., et al.

 - Streamlining the imaging of clinically suspected pheochromocytoma: using urine metanephrines to decrease imaging costs.
 Can Assoc Radiol J. (2014) 65 (4): 372-8.
 Stamm M. and Abele J.T.